• Disease Overview

 Signs & Symptoms

-Most people with babesiosis do not experience any symptoms (asymptomatic) or experience only mild symptoms.
-However, in some cases, babesiosis can cause severe complications.
-These severe cases usually only occur in individuals greater than 50 years of age, individuals who have impaired immune systems (immunocompromised), or individuals who have had their spleen removed (splenectomized).
+Most people with babesiosis do not have any symptoms (asymptomatic) or experience only mild symptoms.
+However, in some people, babesiosis can cause severe complications.
+These severe cases usually only occur in people who are older than 50 years of age, have an impaired immune system (immunocompromised), or who have had their spleen removed (splenectomized).

 The symptoms associated with babesiosis usually develop approximately one to four weeks (incubation period) after exposure to the parasite.
-Symptoms vary greatly from case to case.
-The initial symptoms may include fever, a general feeling of ill health (malaise), fatigue, and loss of appetite.
-Additional early symptoms include joint pain (arthralgia), muscle pain (myalgia), chills, sweats, and headaches.
+Symptoms vary greatly from person to person.
+The initial symptoms may include:

 Affected individuals may also have additional symptoms including nausea, vomiting, and/or abdominal pain.
-In some cases, an abnormally large liver and or spleen (hepatosplenomegaly) may be present.
-Immune compromised individuals with severe babesiosis may have impaired kidney function and an abnormal yellow discoloration to their skin, mucous membranes, and whites of the eyes (jaundice).
+In some people, an abnormally large liver and or spleen (hepatosplenomegaly) may be present.
+Immune compromised individuals with severe babesiosis may have impaired kidney function and an abnormal yellow discoloration to their skin, mucous membranes and whites of the eyes (jaundice).

 Laboratory examination of blood samples from affected individuals may reveal abnormally low levels of red blood cells (hemolytic anemia) due to their destruction by the parasite.
 Additional laboratory findings may include abnormally low levels of platelets (thrombocytopenia) and white blood cells (leukopenia).

-In 20-25 percent of human babesiosis cases, affected individuals also have Lyme disease.
-Individuals who have simultaneous infection with both diseases usually experience more severe expression of symptoms and a longer duration of those symptoms.
-Individuals with babesiosis may also have another infectious disease known as ehrlichiosis.
-In rare cases, an individual can be simultaneously affected by all three diseases.
+In about 25% of human babesiosis cases, affected individuals also have Lyme disease.4,12 Individuals who have infection with both diseases at the same time usually have more severe symptoms and a longer duration of those symptoms.
+Babesiosis can also present together with other diseases transmitted by ticks (tick borne disorders) such as Ehrlichiosis/Anaplasmosis, tularemia and Rickettsia.

 • < Previous section